lando/lando/blog/posts/2020-02-08-why-your-agency-should-sponsor-lando.md

 Want to attract great developers?
 We know over 10,000!
 Sponsor Lando and we'll proudly fly your orgs logo on our [documentation](https://docs.lando.dev), [marketing site](https://lando.dev) and [blog](https://docs.lando.dev).
 We're also down to co-market, partner and retweet your orgs content.

 What better way to attract great talent then to declare loudly, proudly and clearly that you are on their side.
-Join our movement of developer advocacy and show that you give a shit.
+Join our movement of developer advocacy and show that you truly care.

 ## 4. It's an investment in your team